Geothermal areas of Yellowstone: Mud Volcano and Sulphur Caldron

 The thermal features at Mud Volcano and Sulphur Caldron are primarily mud pots and fumaroles because the area is situated on a perched water system with little water available.
 Fumaroles or "steam vents" occur when the ground water boils away faster than it can be recharged.
 Also, the vapors are rich in sulfuric acid that leaches the rock, breaking it down into clay.
 Because no water washes away the acid or leached rock, it remains as sticky clay to form a mud pot.
 Hydrogen sulfide gas is present deep in the earth at Mud Volcano and is oxidized to sulfuric acid by microbial activity, which dissolves the surface soils to create pools and cones of clay and mud.
 Along with hydrogen sulfide, steam, carbon dioxide, and other gases explode through the layers of mud.

 A series of shallow earthquakes associated with the volcanic activity in Yellowstone struck this area in 1978.
 Soil temperatures increased to nearly 200 °F (93 °C).
-The slope between Sizzling Basin and Mud Geyser, once covered with green grass and tree]s, became a barren landscape of fallen trees known as "the cooking hillside".
+The slope between Sizzling Basin and Mud Geyser, once covered with green grass and trees, became a barren landscape of fallen trees known as "the cooking hillside".